dannymcq2/module4blogging/README.md

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%
 ## Tests

-Many tests were done to assure the application is good to go
+Many tests were done to assure the application is fully functionable.